Athens refugee squats: History

 A Greek court ruled in 2017 that three squats (City Plaza, Papouchadiko and Zoodochou Pigis 119) should be evicted.
 Athens Mayor Giorgos Kaminis backed this decision, saying that the refugee crisis "does not legitimise anyone occupying arbitrarily public or private buildings to house those persons."
 In protest, 700 people marched from City Plaza to the Ministry of Migration at Klafthmonos Square.
 Solidarity actions supporting the squats were held outside Greek embassies in Austria, Belgium and Germany.

 Several squats were evicted in April 2019, including three refugee squats (Azadi, Clandestina and New Babylon).
 Fifty evicted refugees set up a tent camp outside the Greek Parliament at Syntagma Square.
 After a few days they agreed to be moved to the official Elaionas camp.
 At the end of August 2019, police arrested around 100 people in dawn raids on squats.
 New mayor Kostas Bakoyannis had promised to take action and criticised previous mayor Kaminis for being too soft.
 One month previously, the freshly elected new Prime Minister (and uncle of Bakoyannis) Kyriakos Mitsotakis of the New Democracy party had promised to impose order on the district of Exarcheia.
-This central districts houses at least 23 anarchist and migrant squats, and has long been the base for Greece’s radical left social movements.
+This central district houses at least 23 anarchist and migrant squats, and has long been the base for Greece’s radical left social movements.
+It also experienced drug-related crime, violence and sexual harassment.
+Local residents living near the squats complained of violence and crime taking place among the migrants.
 By the end of September 2019, there had been seven evictions including 5th School and Spirou Trikoupi.

 The Ministry of Citizen’s Protection released a statement on 20 November 2019 that declared ”Those who have illegally occupied buildings, public or private, are urged to evacuate them [...]
 The deadline for evacuation is fifteen days after the publication of this press release.”
 Commentators termed this an ultimatum and noted that the deadline would run out on 5 December.
 On this date, Alexandros Grigoropoulos was killed by police, an event which sparked the 2008 Greek riots.
 When the day came, the squats refused to leave and marches in tribute to Grigoropoulos were held in 18 cities.
 The evictions were broadened from migrant squats to anarchist social centres When a Christmas tree was erected on Exarcheia Square by New Democracy in December 2019, it was burned down by anarchists in solidarity with people who had been recently evicted.
 A replacement tree was erected and burnt down several hours later.

 In May 2020, the Themistokleus 58 was evicted.
 About 50 refugees, mainly from the Congo and Syria, were escorted out of the building.